Public booking, appointment, reservation, consultation, schedule, and calendar links

 Why this is evergreen

 Any business that relies on bookings has the same maintenance problem: the site can stay online while the action link silently points to the wrong place.
-The useful fix is specific evidence, an affected URL, and a retest after the link is repaired.
+The useful fix is specific evidence, a page to fix, and a retest after the link is repaired.

 What this page helps you decide